Last Updated

 Hidden And Overlooked Costs

 When medical organizations evaluate the cost of Epic EHR, they mostly account for software licensing, basic setup, and additional setup.
-However, different cost drivers often go unaccounted in the initial estimates.
-These hidden and overlooked costs materially affect the total ownership cost and implementation timeline.
+However, different cost drivers often go unaccounted for in the initial estimates.

 Migrating historical patient data from legacy systems into Epic can be time-intensive and expensive.
-Processes such as data extraction, validation, and transformation frequently require specialized tools and consultants.
-Medical organizations may incur $1-$5 million for data migration costs, depending on the complexity.
+Processes such as data extraction, validation, transformation, and testing frequently require specialized tools and consultants.
+Medical organizations may incur $1,00,000–$5,00,000 for data migration and legacy system conversion costs, depending on the complexity.

 Training And Change Management